-For many, COVID-19 has created new or deeper hardship.
+For many, COVID-19 (Coronavirus) has created new or deeper hardship.
 By supporting others who need help, the community will get through this together with compassion and understanding.

 Many of the usual volunteers who are the backbone to the local volunteering effort are older adults who have had to withdraw their volunteering commitments at this time, being a vulnerable age group to COVID-19.

 There are a number of volunteer groups that are looking for new volunteers to assist and lend a hand during these challenging times.
 Although the City of Joondalup does not need volunteers directly, it hopes to be able to connect you with a meaningful volunteer opportunity or suggest ways that you can help others.

 The City has a longstanding partnership with Volunteering WA through the operations of the Joondalup Volunteer Resource Centre.

 Although JVRC is currently closed to the public, a new emergency volunteer program has been set up.
 There are three steps:

 - Register your details online to be placed on an Emergency Volunteer list